EdwardFarris/Bamazon-App/README.md

 # Bamazon-App
 ### **Description:**
 A Node app similar to amazon in the way of browsing available inventory and selecting products for purchase through the command line.
 Users can specify a certain quantity of a product, unless that value is greater than the quantity in stock.
-Once a purchase is made, the datatable is updated to reflect the new quantity, and informs the user of their total cost.<br>
+Once a purchase is made, the datatable is updated to reflect the new quantity, and informs the user of their total cost.
+The manager app allows updates to be made in the product database.
+Items can be viewed, existing items can be replenished or stocked, new products can be added, and products with low inventory can be easily identified<br>
 _____
 ### **Before You Begin**
 * Open Terminal or Gitbash